-Welcome to the section of the website where you can find out more about the governors at Bordesley Green Girls School, and the work that they do.
+Welcome to the section of the website where you can find out more about the governors at Bordesley Green Girls' School and Sixth Form, and the work that they do.

-Governors’ main role is to set the vision for the school in conjunction with the Head teacher and senior staff and to hold the Head teacher to account– the phrase often used to describe this role is ‘a critical friend’.
-Governors help staff to set and reach targets and to strive for excellence across the whole spectrum of school life.
+Governors’ main role is to set the vision for the school in conjunction with the Headteacher and senior staff and to hold the Headteacher to account.
+A phrase often used to describe this role is ‘a critical friend’ and in the role of critical friends, governors help staff to set and reach targets and to strive for excellence across the whole spectrum of school life.

 - the School Development Plan (SDP) which sets out the strategic plan for the school, with targets that everyone works towards, and;